m4r1k/k8s_5g_lab/README.md

 ### 7.4 - Provisioner
 Well, if the Router was kinda hard and the NFS Server definitely lighter, the Provisioner has more manual activities than what I'd personally expect from OCP.
 I guess that's due to the `version 1.0` effect.
 In short, we need to reconfigure the networking (adding two Linux bridge) and also install and configure Libvirt (and later download a *special* installer packer).

-Let's start creating the `provisioning` bridge connected to our `OCP Provisioning` network.
+Let's start creating the `provisioning` bridge connected to our `DPG100 - PXE` network.
 In this lab `ens192` is our device.
 What we're going to do is the following

 * Delete the `ens192` connection details in NetworkManager
 * Create the `provisioning` bridge and connect it to `ens192`